ROCm/omniperf/grafana/plugins/omniperf_plugin/README.md

-# Omniperf Data Source Plugin
+# ROCm Compute Profiler Data Source Plugin

-This plugin allows users of Omniperf to connect their MongoDB database to for visualization in Grafana
+This plugin allows users of ROCm Compute Profiler to connect their MongoDB database to for visualization in Grafana

 ## Info